gajus/table/README.md

 Type: `Column`\
 Default: `{}`

-Default configuration for all columns.
-Column specific settings will overwrite the default values.
+The default configuration for all columns.
+Column-specific settings will overwrite the default values.

 <a name="table-api-createstream"></a>